-The Daily Norm is kicking off 2019 (better late than never!) with something of a carnival-coloured bang, by launching a Venetian season to knock back the winter blues, and add something of the decadence and Casanova spirit of La Serenissima into this bleak mid-winter.
-And I start that season as I mean to go on: with a work of art, as I introduce my newest painting: “Venice 201618”.
+The Daily Norm is kicking off 2019 (better late than never!) with something of a carnival-coloured bang, by bringing to your screens a glimpse of Venice to knock back the winter blues, and add something of the decadence and Casanova spirit of La Serenissima into this bleak mid-winter.
+This I do with the introduction of my newest painting: “Venice 201618”.
 The title of the work references the fact that this painting has something of a lengthy history which pans an interesting period in my art.

 I started the work shortly after returning from Venice at the very beginning of 2016.
 But just as I started the work, my attention was diverted by the very significant pull of Kandinsky and Las Meninas, and my period of interpretative abstracts began.
 Since the new Venice work no longer fitted into that line of simplified, more abstract works, I deserted the canvas and set it to one side.